SkinnyAG/Quizzer-Backend/README.md

 Welcome to the quizzer back-end!
 This file should help you get started with this project.

 ## Preperation
 We recommend doing a mvn clean install to prepare the project for development and testing on your local machine.
-This ensures a clean, consistent stat with all dependencies resolved and the project correctly built!
+This ensures a clean and consistent state with all dependencies resolved and the project correctly built!
 ```sh
 mvn clean install
 ```